There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Plot Twists (-4pts)

 The plot twists in Inferno were a bit much.
-If I have issue with plot twists, it is usually a result of their predictability.
+If I have an issue with plot twists, it is usually a result of their predictability.
 However, the opposite was true for the plot twists in Inferno.
 The movie would be going along fine, and in an expected direction, when all of a sudden the filmmakers hit you with a tidal wave of plot twists that seemingly came out of nowhere.
-Some of these were fine, because a story like this needs a few twists and turns along the way.
+Some of these were fine because a story like this needs a few twists and turns along the way.
 However, the frequency and polarizing nature of these twists started to become ridiculous pretty quickly.
 Again, some plot twists would have been fine and even necessary, but the filmmakers went overboard with them in this movie.

 Read More From Reelrundown

 Both Tom Hanks and Felicity Jones did what they could for this movie.
 In what I felt could have been slow and boring scenes, Tom Hanks and Felicity Jones brought a level of intrigue with their performances that made these scenes tolerable.
 To be clear, neither were Oscar-worthy performances by any stretch of the imagination, but these two were able to improve the scenes that they were in.
 They made me care about what they were doing and where their characters were going, even though I thought the movie’s plot was ridiculous.
 Did they entirely make up for this movie’s problems?
 Definitely not, but the movie was better for what these two brought to it.